Professional Flight Program

 Auburn University’s Professional Flight program has been approved for Federal VA funding by the Alabama State Approving Agency (SAA).
 Information about the Professional Flight Program, including the Admissions Process, Learning Objectives, and Curriculum Model can be found here.

 Please note: Chapter 33: Post 9/11 GI Bill® is the only Federal VA Education benefit that covers the required costs affiliated with this program.
-If you wish to use your Chapter 33: Post 9/11 GI Bill® while in the Professional Flight program, you are required to complete the Professional Flight Statement of Understanding.
-Please email your completed form to email@example.com for processing.
+If you wish to use your Chapter 33: Post 9/11 GI Bill® while in the Professional Flight program, you are required to complete the Professional Flight Statement of Understanding and submit to the VRC.

 The VA will only cover the cost of ground school fees and flight instruction fees that are required, listed, and approved by the Alabama State Approving Agency (SAA).

 Flight lab courses have an associated flight fee established by the Department of Aviation prior to each academic year.
 The VA will only cover this amount as it is approved by the Alabama SAA.
 Flight fees cover aircraft, flight simulation, flight instructor, and FAA knowledge exams.
 Here are the approved amounts for both the 2020-2021 and 2021-2022 Academic Year.
 Please note that some costs can vary depending on circumstances (see both the schedule adjustments and billing sections below).

 Important: If a student requires additional training, such as proficiency training and/or review flights, it is the financial responsibility of the student to cover these costs as the VA does not provide payment for this type of training.

 Flight Lab Course Schedule Adjustments: